bareos/bareos/docs/manuals/source/IntroductionAndTutorial/InstallingBareos.rst

    single: Platform; Debian
    single: Platform; Ubuntu

-Bareos :sinceVersion:`15.2.0: requires: jansson` requires the :ref:`Jansson library <jansson>` package.
+Bareos :sinceVersion:`15.2.0: requires: jansson` requires the Jansson library package.
 On Ubuntu is it available in Ubuntu Universe.
 In Debian, is it included in the main repository.

 .. code-block:: shell-session
    :caption: Shell example script for Bareos installation on Debian / Ubuntu